Series: templating

 {% endif %}

-Short posts I want to surface on the home page.
+Posts I want to surface on the home page.

 Before the build touches any template, it walks the filesystem and reads frontmatter to construct an index of all available articles.
 Queries apply to that index to produce explicit, ordered lists of article records.
 Each query has a name, and that name refers to a specific deterministic result set.

 By the time a template enters the pipeline, the interesting work is already complete.
 It receives the result of a query with a list of article records that already sit in the correct order, whether the list is empty or not.
+That list arrives as data with no instruction to compute.

 That is what lets templates stay simple.
 It keeps the scope small when I need to debug.
+It also keeps the source legible when I return to it months later.

 This turns templating into a mechanical operation.
 Given the same set of article records and the same queries, the same templates will always produce the same HTML.
 There is no hidden state and no branching behaviour inside the template files themselves.